 Or Using Baking Soda:-

 Baking soda is essentially Bicarbonate of soda, an alkaline chemical that breaks down acids and proteins.
 The commercial type you find in almost every store out there’s used for several home remedies and beautifying treatments.
-It’s usually made into a cream by mixing half a teaspoon of bicarbonate of soda with 4 ounces of water, and it’s used for the subsequent
+You can prepare this home remedy by mixing half a teaspoon of bicarbonate of soda with 4 ounces of water and you can use it subsequently.

 To whiten teeth for cleaning and exfoliating the facial skin Treating acne-treating sunburnt skin Treating insect bites and bee stings treating allergies to poison ivy another ailment you’ll use bicarbonate of soda for is baby prickly heat because it soothes the skin and gets obviate the red bumps.
 You’ll dip a washcloth during a solution of bicarbonate of soda and water and gently wash the baby’s itchy areas.
 Aside from washing you’ll use the washcloth as a compress, the maximum amount as 3 times each day if necessary.

-Let it sit for half-hour, then dry off the baby’s skin and use some anti-prickly heat powder on him.
+Give it a rest for the next half an hour, let the baby’s skin get dried, and apply some anti-prickly heat powder on the skin.
 You’ll also bathe the baby completely in water to which 1 cup of bicarbonate of soda has been added.
 This could be done twice each day until the rash disappears.
 However, if you choose the washing solution, take care of the baby’s eyes, ears, and any open wounds he may need.

 You’ve probably heard the old saying “cool as a cucumber,” and it’s permanently reason—the vegetable is understood for its soothing properties.
 Apply slices on to the affected parts of your baby’s skin and wash with cool water.
-You’ll also apply cucumber pulp to the rash before your baby’s bath, allowing it to chill skin down before removing.
+Before your baby’s bath, apply cucumber pulp on the rash and ensure you give the pulp a rest before washing.

 Cucumber is additionally a fast relief from heat rashes.
 One good thing is that you simply can put cucumber on your baby’s skin directly.
 Cucumber also features a cooling property in it.
 And this is often what helps the baby while it’s rashes.
 After applying or rubbing a cumber on to rash, you’ll wash it with cold water, and your baby will feel relieved.